 In the First Quarter of 2022, the Company made further progress in its clinical programs, which included the approval of THIO by the Bellberry Human Research Ethics Committee (HREC) in Australia to initiate the THIO-101 Phase 2 clinical study.
 Additionally, the Company completed its selection process for the clinical sites for its Phase 2 study in Australia and Europe and its application to start the Phase 2 study in Australia was approved.
-The Company also submitted a similar application in the second quarter of 2022, to conduct the same Phase 2 study in Europe.
+The Company also plans to submit a similar application in the second quarter of 2022, to conduct the same Phase 2 study in Europe.

 The events above resulted in the Company being able to complete sales of its common stock to unrelated third-party investors beginning in January 27, 2022, through February 28, 2022, of 263,729 shares of common stock at a price of \$9.00 per share resulting in aggregate proceeds of approximately \$2.4 million.
-In May 2022, the Company completed additional sales of its common stock at a price of \$9.00 per share resulting in aggregate proceeds of approximately \$0.1 million.
-Due to the lack of any single specific event that would have indicated a definitive change in the value of the Company, the fair value of the Company's common stock from January 27, 2022 through May 31, 2022, was determined based on sales of the Company's shares at arm's length to unrelated third parties at \$9.00 per share.
-The fair value for common stock for June 2022 was determined based on the \$5.00 per share for common stock initial public offering price.
+Due to the lack of any single specific event that would have indicated a definitive change in the value of the Company, the fair value of the

+Company's common stock from January 27, 2022 through March 31, 2022, was determined based on sales of the Company's shares at arm's length to unrelated third parties at \$9.00 per share.

-Following the initial public offering, the fair value of our common stock, is based on the closing price of the common stock in the public market.
+Following this offering, it will not be necessary to determine the fair value of our common stock, as our shares will be traded in the public market.